 Before getting into a comparison of whose graphic card is superior among AMD and Nvidia and which card to buy, let us study their tracks first.

-The big breakthrough came in 2006 for AMD in the form acquisition of Graphic processor company ATI technologies that gave them GPU chip brand identity and later in 2008 a manufacturing company Global foundries was a spin-off for manufacturing.
+The big breakthrough came in 2006 for AMD in the form of the acquisition of the Graphic processor company ATI Technologies, which gave them a GPU chip brand identity, later, in 2008, a manufacturing company, Global Foundries, was a spin-off for manufacturing.
 These two major activities helped AMD to establish itself as a chip manufacturer.
 Then onwards, it focused on Graphics and computing chips.

-Started in the mid-1990s in California US, from day one focused on next-generation computing, especially Graphics.
-Riva TNT, their first product in 1998, established them as graphics chip manufacturers.
-GeForce 256 developed in 1999, became their flagship product and helped them to gain entry into Microsoft products like Xbox.
+Started in the mid-1990s in California, US, and from day one focused on next-generation computing, especially Graphics.
+Riva TNT, their first product in 1998, established them as a graphics chip manufacturer.
+GeForce 256, developed in 1999, became their flagship product and helped them to gain entry into Microsoft products like Xbox.
 Multiple acquisitions helped them to grow as a strong player in the Graphic processor field.

-Titan V, Quadro GV100, and RTX2080GPUs were their releases in 2017-18.
-Nvidia has a presence in high-end workstation also laptops also.
+Titan V, Quadro GV100, and RTX2080GPUs were released in 2017-18.
+Nvidia has a presence in high-end workstations also laptops also.

-Let us discuss some of the major key differences between AMD vs Nvidia:
+Let us discuss some of the major key differences between AMD and Nvidia:

 - Low range (Budget models): RX590 of AMD reigns in this range of models.
-Run AAA ranked games with ease and somehow manages to run 4K games as well.
-GTX 1050 Ti, GTX 1650 is the offerings from Nvidia in this range.
+Run AAA-ranked games with ease and somehow manages to run 4K games as well.
+GTX 1050 Ti and GTX 1650 are the offerings from Nvidia in this range.
 Still, AMD emerges as the winner in this range.

 - Mid-Range: RX5700 with 8GB video memory with 60-90 frames/sec speed was the prominent model from AMD.
 GeForce GTX 1660 Ti is the competitor from nVIDIA in this range.
 These products offer equally good performance, and both AMD and Nvidia emerge as the winner.